-A Reconyx PC900 camera is used to survey mid- and large-sized mammals at each station.

-- Ensure that the SD card is properly inserted and that the date and time are properly set on the camera. - Record the SD card number on the data sheet. - Review camera sensitivity settings, and change if required, to ensure consistent pictures are obtained from all cameras: - o Set camera to take the picture as fast as possible after the trigger, with one pictures in each burst. - o Allow subsequent pictures to be taken with no waiting time. - o Use the standard internal motion trigger. - O Schedule a reference pictures to be taken every second hour (eg., at 1:00 am, 3:00 am, 5:00, etc.) for a total of 12 pictures each day - o Set time laps to ON. - Label images based on ABMI site, station number, and camera number (eg., for the NE station at ABMI site 1642, using camera number 3077 the label is ABMI1642-NE-3077). - Set brightness to medium-low. - Set contrast to medium-high. - o Set sharpness to medium. - Set saturation to medium. - o Set temperature to Celsius. - o Set clock to 24 hour. - o Set night shutter speed to medium. - o Set night ISO sensitivity to medium. - Set resolution to high. - o Set no border for prints. - Ensure the camera is aimed correctly at the target area.
+- A Reconyx PC900 camera is used to survey mid- and large-sized mammals at each station. - Ensure that the SD card is properly inserted and that the date and time are properly set on the camera. - Record the SD card number on the data sheet. - Review camera sensitivity settings, and change if required, to ensure consistent pictures are obtained from all cameras: - Set camera to take the picture as fast as possible after the trigger, with one picture in each burst. - Allow subsequent pictures to be taken with no waiting time. - Use the standard internal motion trigger. - Schedule a reference pictures to be taken every second hour (e.g., at 1:00 am, 3:00 am, 5:00, etc.) for a total of 12 pictures each day - Set time laps to ON. - Label images based on ABMI site, station number (e.g., for the NE station at ABMI site 1642 the label is ABMI-1642-NE). - Set brightness to medium-low. - Set contrast to medium-high. - Set sharpness to medium. - Set saturation to medium. - Set temperature to Celsius. - Set clock to 24 hour. - Set night shutter speed to medium. - Set night ISO sensitivity to medium. - Set resolution to high. - \circ Set no border for prints. - Ensure the camera is aimed correctly at the target area.
 Rest a laser pointer on top of the camera and fine tune the direction and angle so that the laser beam hits the conduit stake at 80 cm above the ground. - Switch the camera to "Walk Test", and test the responsiveness of the camera in the target area: - Walk once slowly through the target area 5 m in front of the camera.
-Ensure the red light flashes. - o Crawl once through the target area.
-Ensure the red light flashes. - o If the red light on the camera did not flash during the walk/crawl test, repeat the set up and walk/crawl test. - Create a photo sheet with the ABMI site number, station number, camera number and date. - O Switch the camera to "on" and take a photo 1 m in front of the camera. - o Hold the photo sheet tilted slightly downward to avoid sun glare. - Record any problems encountered while setting up the camera. - Before leaving the station, check that the camera lens is clean and if required clean it. - The camera will automatically "self-arm" and begin taking pictures after a two minute period during which it does not detect any motion.
+Ensure the red light flashes. - Crawl once through the target area.
+Ensure the red light flashes. - If the red light on the camera did not flash during the walk/crawl test, repeat the set up and walk/crawl test. - Create a photo sheet with the ABMI site number, station number, camera number and date. - Switch the camera to "on" and take a photo 1 m in front of the camera. - Hold the photo sheet tilted slightly downward to avoid sun glare. - Record any problems encountered while setting up the camera. - Before leaving the station, check that the camera lens is clean and if required clean it.

+• The camera will automatically "self-arm" and begin taking pictures after a two minute period during which it does not detect any motion.